hm-lang/core/proposals/README.md

     # non-nullable modifier, which will increase the count of the array (with default values)
     # if you are asking for a value at an index out of bounds of the array.
     ;;_(Index, fn(T;): ~u): u

+    # TODO: explain why mooting an index in an array doesn't eject the element but sets it
+    # to a default value, whereas in a map or set it does eject the element completely.
+    # it's to preserve the invariant that `X!` should then make `!X` be true;
+    # we don't want to depend on the next element in the array on whether to eject or not.

     ::count(): count